-I am a Ph.D. medical educator and researcher with more than 9 years of experience working in academic medicine.
+I am a Ph.D. medical educator and researcher with more than 10 years of experience working in academic medicine.
 My post-graduate training includes a Master’s in Applied Sociology (University of Central Florida, 2005), a PhD in Sociology (Southern Illinois University, 2009), and a Master’s of Medical Sciences in Medical Education (Harvard Medical School, 2017).
 I am also an alumna of the Harvard Macy Institute, having completed the Program for Educators in Health Professions, Systems Approach to Assessment in Health Professions Education, and Health Care Educators 2.0.
-I have worked at the intersection of education and research in academic medicine at Southern Illinois University School of Medicine, Yale School of Medicine, Harvard Medical School, and Massachusetts General Hospital.
+I have worked at the intersection of education and research in academic medicine at Southern Illinois University School of Medicine, Yale School of Medicine, Harvard Medical School, Massachusetts General Hospital, and Brigham and Women's Hospital.
 I currently spend the majority of my time at the Brigham Education Institute where I serve as the Assistant Director for Education and Science Initiatives.
 I also spend a portion of my time at the Massachusetts General Hospital where I support the Departments of Pediatrics and Obstetrics and Gynecology as their Education Research Associate, working to build the capacity of faculty members to be innovative leaders and scholars both in their roles as clinician educators and researchers.
 I also hold an Assistant Professor of Pediatrics (Part-Time) facutly appointment at Harvard Medical School.

 I am also affiliated faculty at the Northeastern University in the Bouvé College of Health Sciences.
 Additionally, I teach in the Master's of Medical Sciences in Medical Education program at Harvard Medical School, serving as Director of the Assessment and Program Evaluation Module in the Longitudinal Seminar.